mongodb-js/mongodb-js.github.io/docs/quality.md

 ## Contributor Guidelines

-- Must have a CONTRIBUTING.md
+- `<required>` A `CONTRIBUTING.md` file
 - @todo: What are some good examples we could use to add to templates?

 ## Licensing

-- Must have a LICENSE file
+- `<required>` A `LICENSE` file
-- Any reason not to use MIT for everything?
+- `<required>` Apache License 2.0
+- `<required>` The `license` of your project's `package.json` must not be empty.

+### FAQ
+#### Why Apache License 2.0?

+It's what we use for all of the drivers already and is very permissive.
+It differs from the MIT license by clarifying several key details, including patent and trademark rights.

-- "Why is this part of quality?": must be dead simple for users to do licensing audits
+#### Why is this part of quality?

+Licensing audits are part of the process for start-up financing (technical due dilligence) and bringing projects into the enterprise (get sign-off from legal).
+This is a painful process we must make as simple as we can.
+For more details, see [davglass/license-checker](https://github.com/davglass/license-checker).